coturn/coturn/docs/Prometheus.md

-# Prometheus setup
+# Metrics setup

 It is need the following libraries:

-- prometheus-client-c
+- libprom
 - libmicrohttpd

 ## Ubuntu